Sida63/software-developer-coding-challenge/README.md

  - please use below command to start service: java -jar auction_system-0.0.1-SNAPSHOT.jar

+ # How this auction system works?
+ - User can check all the car information at mainpage
+ - Click the button "Input Car" in Mainpage will lead user to another page "Input Car", here user could add one car for auction
+ - Click "car name" link will lead user to another page "Car Detail".
+Here user can see detailed information and find all the related bid history for the car.
+Also user could make one bid for the car at this page.

  ## Tech stacks:
  - Spring Boot 2.0
  - Maven